shivaMoulodi/BookStore/README.md

 ## Overview

 The BookStore Project is a web application that allows users to browse and purchase books online.
-The project features a clean and responsive design, with various sections including lectures, related books, and user information.
+The project features a clean, with various sections including lectures, related books, and user information.

 ## Features